fauxzor/Helix-Plugins/README.md

 - Distance-based radio scrambling, with modifiers for being indoors, using a long range radio, yelling, etc.
 - New "radio yell" command, with different chat color & less scrambling
 - The ability to set one radio as "Active" & to listen to multiple different radios at a time

+   Your active radio is indicated with a green square in your inventory.
+A radio that you are listening to, but not transmitting on, is marked as yellow.
+For reasons, changing your radio's frequency by using the "Frequency" command in your inventory will make it your active radio.
+The `\setFreq` command will only change the frequency of your active radio.
+If you only have one radio in your inventory, it should become active as soon as you turn it on; however, it is possible to be without an active radio in certain situations.
+You should receive a notification if this is the case when you try to transmit.

 - Radio callsigns, which are used instead of the character's name for radio chat and shown in the "You" menu
 - Long range radio item, with different chat color & less scrambling
 - Radio sound effects/tones for transmitting and receiving messages, modified by distance
 - "Silence" command for the radio, which disables your own radio tones

+   A silenced radio has a red line through the active/enabled marker.
+This does not stop you from hearing other people's radio tones if they are nearby-- overall control of whether or not sounds are activated is handled in the Helix config menu.

 - Near total control of radio ranges, chat colors, callsigns, and other features via the Helix config menu

 ### *Required content*